zoho/zoho-iot-sdk-c/README.md

 Make sure you are running Linux and the following packages are pre installed:

 - `CMake` - https://cmake.org
+- `build-essential`
 - `unzip`
 - `curl`
 - `patch`
 - `git`

+> Here is the command to install all dependencies:
+>
+>`sudo apt update && sudo apt install cmake build-essential unzip curl patch git`

+>NOTE: This SDK is developed and tested on GCC & G++ version 8.
+If you face any build issues on the different versions, then try again with the specified version.

-If you need to run the test the following packages are required in addition.
+If you need to run the tests, the following packages are required in addition.

 - `cmocka`
 - `lcov`
 - `covr`